UtilityGenAI

 💡 Analysis

-Let me be clear: Context window: Cursor remembers general use details longer.
+Let me be clear: Context window: Cursor remembers An AI-first code editor forked from VS Code, with AI woven into every part of the workflow. details longer.

 ⚖️ Verdict